justhecool/Ombi-Api-Login/README.md

 # Ombi Api Login
  Simple, alternative login page for Ombi.
 With added ability to ask users to access to your plex server by [PHPMailer](https://github.com/PHPMailer/PHPMailer);
- Uses JWT to auth in junction with localstorage.
+ Uses JWT to auth in localstorage.
 [JWT-Decode](https://github.com/auth0/jwt-decode)
 ## Installation
 Simply download the files and place them on your webserver and change the values inside of config.php
 ## Usage